When is VJ Day?

 When is World Peace Day?

-In the 1960’s, there was a movement to make September 2nd an international Holiday that would be called “World Peace Day.”
+In the 1960’s, there was a movement to make September 2nd an international holiday called “World Peace Day.”
 Once the Holiday started being celebrated in 1981; however, it was moved to September 21st to coincide with the opening date of the General Assembly of the UN every year.

 Is the Celebration of V-J Day Racist?

-There are some who believe that the celebration of V-J day promotes racism, and instead support the V-P Day label (Victory in the Pacific) as the Australians celebrate.
+Some believe that the celebration of V-J day promotes racism, and instead support the V-P Day label (Victory in the Pacific) as the Australians celebrate.
 This comes from the V-J descriptor emphasizes the victory over the Japanese people vice the end of war in the Pacific Theater as connoted by the V-P label.
-The debate most commonly arises in the U.S. state of Rhode Island, which is the last U.S. state to formally recognize V-J Day as a Holiday.
+The debate most commonly arises in the U.S. state of Rhode Island, which is the last U.S. state to recognize V-J Day as a Holiday formally.
 At the time of this writing, the official title of the celebration of the end of World War 2 remains V-J Day.

 V-J Day References

 - V-J Day portal at the United States Army Center of Military History, last accessed 16 April 2013.